 To achieve optimal rehabilitation outcomes, effective communication and cooperation is essential between claimants, medical and rehabilitation providers, CTP insurers and legal representatives.

-MAIC has developed the Rehabilitation standards for insurers in consultation with insurers and health professionals to meet one of the key objectives of the Motor Accident Insurance Act 1994 – “to promote and encourage, as far as practicable, the rehabilitation of claimants who sustain personal injury because of motor vehicle accidents”.
+MAIC has developed the Rehabilitation Standards for CTP Insurers in consultation with insurers and health professionals to meet one of the key objectives of the Motor Accident Insurance Act 1994 – “to promote and encourage, as far as practicable, the rehabilitation of claimants who sustain personal injury because of motor vehicle accidents”.

 Rehabilitation Decision Making Tool